coreyar/coreyar/README.md

 ### Hi / Përshëndetje / Hola 👋

-My name is Corey and I run engineering at [@clearsummit](https://github.com/clearsummit), a distributed software agency.
-I'm passionate about remote work, creating a more equitable society, and global mobility.
+My name is Corey I'm an experienced full stack developer.
+Most recently I ran the engineering team at [@clearsummit](https://github.com/clearsummit), where we built a range of applications using Django, React and React Native.

+I'm currently browsing github, picking up issues and opening PRs, as I look for opportunities to collaborate.
+I'm interested in digital wallets, dApps, and tooling.

 <!--
 **CoreyAR/coreyar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.